Totaku05/dns_tunneling/Readme.md

 You can use the executable file named as dnstun_server with the following options:
 [-h/--help - Show the possible options]
-[-p/--port <port> - Enter the port (the default port is 8000)]
+[-p/--port <port> - Enter the port (the default port is 8000)] [-l/--level <level> - Enter the level of logging (the default level is info).
+You can enter the following levels of logging: debug, info, error]
+[-n/--number_of_threads <number> - Enter the number of threads (the default number is 10).
+The number of threads must be greater than 0]

 PYTHON DNSTUN_SERVER APPLICATION
 For the dnstun_server application, you need to install the dnspython module.